dimforge/ncollide/docs/geometric_queries.md

 The minimal distance between two shapes `g1` and `g2`, respectively transformed by `m1` and `m2`, can be computed by `geometry::distance(m1, g1, m2, g2)`.
 This
 will return a positive value if the objects are not intersecting and zero otherwise.
-The following example compute the distance between a cube and a sphere.
+The following example computes the distance between a cube and a sphere.

 #### 2D example <div class="d2" onclick="window.open('https://raw.githubusercontent.com/sebcrozet/ncollide/master/examples/distance_query2d.rs')" ></div>